TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

     after *lm,s,t* such as *lm,s,t*x then the three files FileM,S,T are reset with default custom text files label1,2,3.
     Can also use [Cfg][[Opt][ M,S,T ] Custom Label and press Pad (o) to toggle it on/off.
 Can also send a new custom label filename  by using <m,s,tfilename> via serial port making sure that A-D is brown when sent, i.e it is saved on the SDCard.
+If it is needed on the Flash FS, not SDCard, then copy it to the Flash FS as explained at the end of this section, and then if not needed on the Flash FS delete the file.

-All the custom label files are saved on the SDCard namelt files LabelM, LabelS, LabelT which contains the path+name of the file that has the custom key labels by default this is label1, label2, label3.
-    Create the new labels (maximum 5 characters) in a text editor with a six character spacing for each label.
+    All custom label files can be saved to the SDCard and/or Flash FS's, namely files LabelM, LabelS, LabelT which contains the path as a folder+filename of the file that has the custom key labels - by default this is label1, label2, and label3.
+To create the new labels (maximum 5 characters) use a text editor, and use a six character spacing for each label.
 Then use a free hex editor such as HxD (https://mh-nexus.de/en/hxd/), to replace the 6,12,18,24 etc. character with a NULL = 00.
 The file SDCard-Labels.zip in the Extras folder has examples of custom label files.

     Copy the files in SDCard-Labels.zip to the SDCard for a first test of the customlabels and then use the option in [Cfg][[Opt][M] Custom Label+ press Pad (o) to switch the labels for keys M on/off.
-Without a filename in LabelM such as label1, and without a key label definition in file label1, Keys M1-M24 will be blank - without any labels if the custom label option is switched on.
+Without a filename in LabelM such as label1, and without a key label definition in file label1, Keys M1-M24 will be without any labels if the custom label option is switched on.
+Use the Macro Editor to copy labelfiles FileM,S,T or label1, 2, 3 from the SDCard -> Flash by setting the source/destination brown/white, enter name1=name2, and then press [Cpy].
 -----------------------------------------------------------------------------------------------------------------------
 Symbols-SpecialChar-Math-Greek-Algebra Keyboard:
 Press Pad [s].
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 Special characters, Math/Algebra, and